 Actions of AiB upon receipt of the petition

-This function is carried out by the Bankruptcy applications and Decisions team on behalf of the Accountant.
+This function is carried out by the Registrations and Bankruptcy Restrictions team on behalf of the Accountant.

 Upon receipt the team must enter particulars of the petition for recall on the Register of Insolvencies.
 This replaces the requirement to advertise a recall petition in the Edinburgh Gazette.